CMU-Perceptual-Computing-Lab/openpose/doc/demo_overview.md

+## Kinect 2.0 as Webcam on Windows 10
+Since the Windows 10 Anniversary, Kinect 2.0 can be read as a normal webcam.
+All you need to do is go to `device manager`, expand the `kinect sensor devices` tab, right click and update driver of `WDF kinectSensor Interface`.
+If you already have another webcam, disconnect it or use `--camera 2`.

 ## JSON Output with No Visualization
 The following example runs the demo video `video.avi` and outputs JSON files in `output/`.
 Note: see [doc/output.md](./output.md) to understand the format of the JSON files.
 ```